skessler01/GitWorkshopExercises/Merge Conflicts/Readme.md

 For this exercise, you need to be grouped into pairs of two, decide who is partner A and B.
 If you have not already, clone this repository into a local folder.

+The exercises work by modifying a program template.
+Choose one to your liking, but both partners need to choose the same file.

+- Python: python_template.py
+- C#: cs_template.cs

 ## Producing the merge conflict

 ### 1.